 Sections 101(a)(5)(A) and (D) of the MMPA give NMFS the authority to authorize the incidental but not intentional take of small numbers of marine mammals by harassment, provided certain determinations are made and statutory and regulatory procedures are met.
 To authorize the incidental take of marine mammals, NMFS evaluates the best available scientific information to determine whether the take would have a negligible impact3 on marine mammals or stocks, will be within small numbers of species or stock abundance and whether the activity would have an unmitigable impact on the availability of affected marine mammal species for subsistence use.
 NMFS cannot issue ITAs if it would result in more than a negligible impact on marine mammals or stocks or would result in an unmitigable impact on subsistence uses.
 NMFS must also prescribe the permissible methods of taking and other means of effecting the least practicable impact on the species or stocks of marine mammals and their habitat, paying particular attention to rookeries, mating grounds, and other areas of similar significance.
-Where applicable, NMFS must prescribe means of effecting the least practicable impact on the availability of the species or stocks of marine mammals for subsistence uses.
+Where applicable, NMFS must prescribe means of effecting the least practicable impact on generation to rookeries and their habitat, paying particular attention to rookeries means of effecting the least practicable impact on the availability of the species or stocks of marine mammals for subsistence uses.
 ITAs will include additional requirements or conditions pertaining to monitoring and reporting.

-Since NMFS's proposed action would authorize take of marine mammals incidental to a subset of the activities analyzed in the Navy's Final OEA, these components of the Navy's proposed action are the subject of NMFS's proposed action.
-Therefore, NMFS's proposed action is a direct outcome of the Navy's request for an IHA and would authorize take of marine mammals incidental to a subset of the activities analyzed in the Navy's Final OEA.
+Since NMFS's proposed action would authorize take of marine mammals incidental to a subset of the activities analyzed in the Navy's Final SOEA, these components of the Navy's proposed action are the subject of NMFS's proposed action.
+Therefore, NMFS's proposed action is a direct outcome of the Navy's request for an IHA and would authorize take of marine mammals incidental to a subset of the activities analyzed in the Navy's Final SOEA.